Elliska/Elliska/README.md

 Check my repos and see for yourself 😊

-✔ SQL 📈
-  * basic concepts and some slightly advanced like CTE and window functions
-  * MySQL and T-SQL

-✔ Python 🐍
-  * at this moment basically only how to generate data and get them to a database

-✔ power BI and Excel 📎
-  * Power Query and M
-  * VBA
-  * some DAX
-  * advanced formulas

 Proofreading by chatGPT3.5 Please be kind, english is my second language and GPT's as well.

 <!--